agrumery/aGrUM/wrappers/pyAgrum/doc/sphinx/index.rst

 pyAgrum is a Python wrapper for the C++ `aGrUM <http://agrum.org>`_ library.
 It provides a high-level interface to the part of aGrUM allowing to create, handle and make computations into Bayesian Networks.

-.. warning:: For now, this documentation is mainly automatically produced by `SWIG <https://www.swig.org>`_.
+.. warning:: For now, this documentation is mainly automatically generated.

 .. image::  _static/fastBNwithPyAgrum.png